viters/docs/cloud/projects.md

   Number of API requests.
 This provides basic insight into traffic cycles, including overall volatility.
 If there are huge spikes in traffic, it may be wise to configure more Standby Nodes.
 - **API Bandwidth**\
   The read/write bandwidth.
-If bandwidth is high, it may be beneficial to vertically scale with Performance Tier or Enterprise
+If bandwidth is high, it may be beneficial to vertically scale with General Purpose Tier or Enterprise
   Nodes, to better manage a larger volume of data.

 To access the Project Monitor Page: